-12-channel sound installation (8-channel Ambisonics, 2-channel Subbass, 2-channel Binaural).
+8-channel Ambisonics sound installation.
 Commissioned by the Max-Planck Institute for Empirical Aesthetics and installed at BASIS Frankfurt in November 2020.
 Based on “Balada do Filho Pródigo” (1989) by Elomar Figueira Mello, re-interpreted by Aimilia Varanaki.
 Length: 3:34.
 Text by Marie Thompson:“In There is a Point at Which Methods Devour Themselves, the listener encounters a voice […]

 is a book chapter for “Border Listening/Escucha Liminal” published by Radical Sounds Latin America in 2020.
 It presents an interrogation of one of the many articulations of racialized sonic violence in Brazil perpetrated by the Military Police of Rio de Janeiro, using a Jukebox (and the listening practices it affords) as its main narrative thread.